partcoffee/uni/_case/reflection.md

 ## Portfolio reflections

-The purpose of this website is to show my work in a reflective manner.
-I believe I achieved this goal in a organised way by listing all my work in dedicated categories.
+The purpose of this website is to show my work in a reflective manner, and I believe I achieved that goal by assigning work to different categories.
 I avoided bloat by having separate sections for development/processes, reflections and final outcomes.

 The portfolio is based upon tutor feedback from my previous semester, which in return was based on feedback from the semester before that.
 This should show adaptation to critique and should, in theory, offer a better user experience than the last.